 Most divorced parents share parenting time with their co-parent, resulting in parents spending less time with their kids and missing the chance to make special moments.
 Vacationing can be a great way to spend quality time with kids; however, sometimes planning a vacation can be a stressful endeavor on its own.

-5 Tips for the Single Parent Planning on Vacationing With Your Kids.
+5 Tips for the Single Parent Planning on Vacationing with Their Kids.

 When planning a vacation, be honest with yourself about your budget and the people going on your trip.
 If your ex makes more money than you and takes the kids on a more elaborate vacation, remember that it is not a competition.
 Plan a vacation you can afford so the cost doesn’t become an issue.
 Memories can be made camping or on a road trip just as easily as at Disneyland or a resort.
-Think about who will be on the vacation.
+Think about who will be going on vacation with you.

-Do you have a child still napping?
+Do you have a child still young enough to take daily naps?
 Will your kids complain about certain activities?
 Don’t overschedule your itinerary; having well-rested kids and using some downtime to read a book or lounge by the pool can help make the vacation a more relaxing one.

 Plan where you will be staying and what you will be doing with the above in mind.
 Do you want a hotel with a kids club so that you can get some downtime?
 Is it a must to have a pool?
 If you are staying with relatives, are there things you need to think about ahead of time?
 Be sure to look for deals or extra amenities.